 Perhaps the next most startling conclusion in this study is that relatively few individuals were officially diagnosed with tinnitus, even though they presented moderate to severe symptoms.

 This is, perhaps, the most important area of opportunity–and one of the best ways to lower suicide or other health risks at the same time.
 That’s because treatment for tinnitus can present many overall benefits:

 - Those who are treated for tinnitus can learn to better manage their symptoms.

 - Tinnitus is often a sign of hearing loss, which can (and should) be treated.

 - Some treatments also help with depression.

 In other words, if you want to protect your mental health from the possible disruption caused by tinnitus, the first step is to properly diagnose your hearing problems.
-That’s because a diagnosis–and the ensuing treatment–can help ensure you’re staying social and involved, and that you have access the therapies and coping mechanisms.
+That’s because a diagnosis–and the ensuing treatment–can help ensure you’re staying social and involved and that you have access to the therapies and coping mechanisms.

-Knowing the answers to all those questions you might have–knowing the way forward–can help you ensure that your quality of life is not diminished because of chronic tinnitus.
+Knowing the answers to all those questions, you might have–knowing the way forward–can help you ensure that your quality of life is not diminished because of chronic tinnitus.

 If you’re experiencing depression or tinnitus, seek professional help.

 Check out our other articles on tinnitus.